tibinthomas9/tibinthomas9.github.io/2019-03-28-iOSRefresher.md

     2.  // http404Error is of type (Int, String), and equals (404, "Not Found")

 Tuples are useful for temporary groups of related values.
 They’re not suited to the creation of complex data structures.

+## Optionals

+You use  _optionals_  in situations where a value may be absent.
+An optional represents two possibilities: Either there  _is_  a value, and you can unwrap the optional to access that value, or there  _isn’t_  a value at all.